 A child’s surname cannot be more than two surnames combined together.

 Acceptable Characters for Names

-Names must use roman alphabetic letters, and can contain apostrophes, hyphens and a standard set of French accents.
+Names must use Latin alphabetic letters, and can contain apostrophes, hyphens, a period, and a standard set of French accents.
 Numbers, brackets (), slashes / or other symbols are not accepted.